Naveen-Kumar-AA/Cooking-Community-Android/README.md

 ### Features:

 - Create an account or sign in with an authenticated login
-- Secure features to prevent SQL injection and cross-site scripting attacks
+- Secure features to prevent SQL injection
 - Create, delete and search recipes with filters based on meal type
 - Like, comment on and save recipes to your profile for easy later reference
 - Search for other users and visit their profiles
 - Follow or unfollow other users and edit your own profile
+- Navigate to different tabs in Home screen such as feed, profile, new post, search.
+- Easy logout is provided for making logout easier instead of visiting profile each time to logout.
+- Clicking on a username on any post will direct you to their profile

 ### Technical details: